 Being single and smart is bad for your career if you are a woman

-‘You’re being penalised early on because you don’t fit this communal image of a woman and you’re not a man, and then later you’re penalised because you have [other commitments]’
+Working mothers have long been known to be at a disadvantage, but single women see career damage as well

-Social scientists — and women themselves — have long known that working mothers face myriad disadvantages in their careers, even in non-pandemic times.
-Now, they are finding out that their single, analytically minded counterparts are more likely to be considered unfit for leadership positions at their jobs than male or female married co-workers or single men.
+Social scientists — and women themselves — have long known that working mothers face myriad disadvantages in their careers even in non-pandemic times.
+Now, they’re finding out that their single, analytically-minded counterparts are more likely to be considered unfit for leadership positions at their jobs than male or female married co-workers or single men.

+Researchers at George Washington University and the University of Pennsylvania’s Wharton School conducted studies examining perceptions of single people.

 A second study looked at the real careers of 600 people with MBAs.
 Young, single women who scored well on their entrance exams and displayed analytical talent experienced more career setbacks than married and single men, married women, and single women who did not display skills perceived as “masculine”.
 The researchers found that both men and women appraised the single women with a similar lens.